lmdbjava/benchmarks/results/20160710/README.md

 ## Test 2: Determine ~2/4/8/16 KB Byte Values
 Some of the later tests require larger value sizes in order to explore the behaviour at higher memory workloads.
-This second benchmark was therefore focused on finding reasonable byte values around 2, 4, 8 and 16 KB.
+This second test was therefore focused on finding reasonable byte values around 2, 4, 8 and 16 KB.
 Only the native implementations were benchmarked.

 This benchmark wrote 1M randomly-ordered integer keys, with value sizes as indicated on the horizontal axis.